EQEmu/eqemu-docs-v2/docs/configuration/eqemu_config.md

     Your server will need to use port 5998 to communicate with the public EQEmu loginserver.
 Do NOT change that value as you would for your eqhost file, based on client.

+!!! note

-* Note: Multiple Loginserver endpoints can be established by using the same configuration above, however declaring your loginserver subsections with a number, below is an example
+    Multiple Loginserver endpoints can be established by using the same configuration above, however declaring your loginserver subsections with a number, below is an example

 ```text
   "world" : {